caozhiyuan/Dapper.Queryable/README.md

 | StringContains | Name like @NamePattern |

-use this query (that can be transport)
+use this query (can be transport in Remote Procedure Call )
 ```C#
   var query = new ApplicationQuery()
   {